Yskra/docs/en/guide/plugins/guidelines.md

 # Recommendations {#guidelines}

-These are recommendations that plugins should follow and aspire to be included in the Yskra plugin repository.
+These are recommendations that plugins should follow to provide the best Yskra experience.

 ::: warning Work in progress